memory-mcp-1file

 store_memoryStore a new memory with content and optional metadata.

-delete_memoryDelete a memory by its ID.
+delete_memoryDelete memory by ID.

-list_memoriesList memories with pagination (newest first).
+list_memoriesList memories (newest first).

-get_memoryGet a specific memory by ID.
+get_memoryGet full memory by ID.

 🔎 Search & Retrieval